fleschutz/PowerShell/Docs/remove-tag.md

 ## remove-tag.ps1 - Removes a Git tag (locally, remote, or both)

-This script removes a Git tag, either locally, remote, or both.
+This PowerShell script removes a Git tag, either locally, remote, or both.

 ## Parameters
 ```powershell